Anti-Discrimination Knowledge Gaps

 UCSF-Wide Training

-Foundations of Diversity, Equity, and Inclusion (DEI) Training
+Foundations of Anti-Discrimination Training

 A mandatory online training module to provide all members of our community with foundational knowledge and common language to better understand why diversity is core to our work at UCSF.
 It is an important first step in our collective effort to live our PRIDE Values and ensure that our Campus and Health systems are free of bias, discrimination, and hate.